OutSystems/docs-product/src/setup-infra-platform/setup/unattended-install/config-tool-ref.md

     `[<enable_https>]` is an optional boolean argument; if this argument is not provided the setting will remain unchanged.
 If the string "true" (case insensitive) is provided, the Enable HTTPS setting is set to "true"; if any other string is provided the setting Enable HTTPS is set to "false".
 The applied value of the Enable HTTPS setting is displayed.

+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/RebuildSession <session_db_admin_username> <session_db_admin_password>`

 :   Upgrades the session database model.
 The username and password provided must belong to a user with permissions to execute these operations.

- In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

      `<session_db_admin_username>` is the username for the session database superuser.

      `<session_db_admin_password>` is the password for the session database superuser.

+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/RegenerateSettingsKey`

 :   Generates a new private.key file.

-Note: After invoking this parameter, `/UpgradeInstall` needs to be invoked with `/InstallServiceCenter`.
+Note: After invoking this parameter, in a separate call, `/UpgradeInstall` needs to be invoked with `/InstallServiceCenter`.
-In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+This cannot be used with other parameters.

 `/SetupInstall [<platform_db_admin_username> <platform_db_admin_password> <logging_db_admin_username> <logging_db_admin_password>] [/SetPlatformServerAdminPassword <platform_server_admin_password>]`